Do you have a website and not able to figure out what all is bad in your website design?

-A list of everything a decent web page should not have.
+No worries as Script Consultants (best copywriting agency in Singapore) are providing you with a list of everything which a decent web page design should not have.

 Unfortunately, not all company sites are created equal.
 Some inspire and spur action in users, while others fall flat, frustrating people to click away.
 Ever felt that looming distrust upon stumbling a webpage that looked straight out of a Windows 97 Powerpoint Presentation?
 Then you will know what we mean; Websites are more that just about having a memorable URL or loads of content – its the way you present that impresses audiences.